loyada/dollarx/docs/javadoc/com/github/loyada/jdollarx/singlebrowser/InBrowserSinglton.rst

    :param thekey: the key to release
    :return: a ReleaseKey instance that allows to send to the browser in general or to a specific element in the DOM.
 See example.

+rightClick
+^^^^^^^^^^

+.. java:method:: public static WebElement rightClick(Path el)
+   :outertype: InBrowserSinglton

+   Context click (right click) on the location of the element that corresponds to the given path.

+   :param el: a Path instance
+   :return: the WebElement clicked at

 scroll
 ^^^^^^